WITHIN THE CITY WALLS

 The Palace of Sánchez Valenzuela

-This palace was commissioned by the Sanchez Valenzuela family to be built at the end of the 15th century.
+Next stop of this audioguide, this palace was commissioned by the Sanchez Valenzuela family to be built at the end of the 15th century.
 After being occupied for several generations, the Counts of Gabia gave it away in 1752 to a cloister of the nuns of Saint Francis of Paula of Saint Ildefonso.
 They enjoyed its use until 1835, when they were expelled with the Confiscation of Mendizabal.
 It then became the city casino--and still is.

 The building has suffered some modifications, but it still preserves the concept of a courtyard-house with stairs that stand out along the side.
 The façade maintains its original appearance of a fortress with two towers on either side, and a linteled gate without ornaments.
 It is a sober double deck courtyard, in which can be seen a transition between the Gothic and the Renaissance style.